-- There are a number of precautions and procedures outlined in Directive #3 for Long-Term Care Homes (issued on December 7, 2020) which long-term care homes are required to implement to protect the safety and well-being of residents and their employees.
-This includes: - Active screening of all staff, visitors and anyone else entering the home for COVID-19 twice daily.
-Anyone showing symptoms of COVID-19 is not allowed to enter the home. - Requiring that all staff wear surgical/procedure masks at all times for source control for the duration of full shifts, regardless of whether the home is in an outbreak or not.
-When staff are not in contact with residents or in resident areas during their breaks, staff may remove their surgical/procedure mask, but they must remain two metres away from any other staff to prevent staff-to-staff transmission of COVID-19. - The sustainability of the health care workforce is key to protecting the health of Ontarians, especially our most vulnerable in long-term care homes, against COVID-19. - Clinical placements are essential for students to experience frontline care delivery to support the development and advancement of their clinical knowledge, skills, and judgment, as well as to build their confidence and competence to practice.
-As more students complete their clinical placements, Ontario's health workforce will be better positioned with a steady supply of frontline workers that addresses staffing shortages across the health care and long-term care sectors. - In cases where students require placements in health care facilities, in addition to oncampus training and education, institutions have been encouraged to work with placement partners to arrange these opportunities where permitted under O. Reg.
+- Requiring that visitors must wear a medical mask when indoors.
+For outdoor visits, visitors must wear a medical mask or a non-medical mask., - Long-term care homes are also required to have policies regarding masking for residents.
+It is strongly recommended that residents must wear/be assisted to wear a medical mask or non-medical mask when receiving direct care from staff, when in common areas with other residents (with the exception of meal times), and when receiving a visitor as tolerated. - Furthermore, the Minister's Directive: COVID-19: Long-Term Care Home Surveillance Testing and Access to Homes (dated March 15, 2021) requires that licensees must ensure that all staff, caregivers, student placements and volunteers working in or visiting the home take Antigen Tests or PCR Tests in accordance with the direction, frequency and timing described in the Minister's Directive.
+Surveillance testing helps to prevent the spread of COVID-19 within homes by ensuring that individuals entering the home can be screened simply and quickly and that positive COVID-19 cases that may otherwise be missed are identified. - The sustainability of the health care workforce is key to protecting the health of Ontarians, especially our most vulnerable in long-term care homes, against COVID-19. - Clinical placements are essential for students to experience frontline care delivery to support the development and advancement of their clinical knowledge, skills, and judgment, as well as to build their confidence and competence to practice.
+As more students complete their clinical placements, Ontario's health workforce will be better positioned with a steady supply of frontline workers that addresses staffing shortages across the health care and long-term care sectors. - In cases where students require placements in health care facilities, in addition to on campus training and education, institutions have been encouraged to work with placement partners to arrange these opportunities where permitted under O. Reg.
 146/20, and it is safe to do so according to public health guidance.
 The Ontario government expects that post-secondary institutions, placement partners and students continue to be mindful of any risks and take all appropriate health and safety precautions to ensure their safety as well as that of any clients in clinical settings.